 Where the mother is a sole guardian, only she is required to sign the Passport Application Form.
 This applies even if the father's name is on the child's birth certificate.
 The mother will have to sign an affidavit form (AFF1) in the presence of a Commissioner for Oaths (solicitor) stating that she is the sole guardian.
 The affidavit form can be downloaded from the 'passports' section at www.treoir.ie.
-Alternatively, if the father's name is on the child's birth certificate, both parents can sign the passport application even though the father is not a joint guardian of the child.

 Where a child has two guardians the signature of each guardian is required on the Passport Application Form (APS 1E).
-If a child has more than two guardians, the signatures of no more than two guardians are required on the Passport Application Form.
-(Note: a court appointed non-parent guardian, e.g step-parent, grandparent, may/may not have been granted the right to consent to a passport).
+If a child has more than two guardians, the signatures of no more than two guardians are required on the Passport Application Form (note: a court appointed non-parent guardian, e.g step-parent, grandparent, may/may not have been granted the right to consent toa passport).